MrWerewolf/Bloggyll/README.md

 ### Installing with RVM

 If you're a Linux or Mac OS X user, you can use [RVM][rvm] to manage your Ruby environments.
-The Jekyll Blog Boilerplate comes with an `.rvmrc` that automatically sets up an isolated environment for itself.
+Bloggyll comes with an `.rvmrc` that automatically sets up an isolated environment for itself.
 All you need to do is open a terminal window and change your directory to where you have placed the template.

 ### Viewing the site